 Their message in all of this for trial lawyers is clear: we should turn hundreds of years of psychology and trial advocacy on its head because some in-house counsel type – who may or may not have taken trial ad in law school – offers his solution during a suck up lunch.

-I’m going to give Steve the benefit of the doubt here and assume he is acting as a double agent disseminating bad information for plaintiffs’ lawyers.
+I will give Steve the benefit of the doubt here and assume he is acting as a double agent disseminating bad information for plaintiffs’ lawyers.
 I could send the Drug and Device Law Blog the zillion of trial advocacy/trial strategy books my firm has bought over the last 10 years.
-(I could put the Drug and Device Law Daughter mentioned in the post though college with the money we have blown on these books.)
+(I could put the Drug and Device Law Daughter mentioned in the post through college with the money we have blown on these books.)
 No one has remotely suggested this is a wise tactic.
 Ever.
 This flies in the face of not only conventional wisdom but “new school” trial advocacy (see, for example, David Ball on controlling a witness without controlling a witness.)
 Making people not like you is just a bad idea.

 Thankfully, for justice, Steve offers a cure for corporate giants to beat this unbeatable plaintiffs’ lawyer and sympathetic plaintiff duo everyone hates.
 Curiously not mentioned: try not to recklessly kill and maim people.
 Because, you know, that has never happened before.

 But there is a point here.
 Bad lawyers sometimes get great verdicts.
 What is the answer to this apparent contradiction of the evil plaintiffs’ lawyer and the big verdicts?
-Because there is no question this happens all of the time.
+Because there is no question this happens all the time.

 How did this guy get so big time?
 One possibility is pure luck.
 If things are going well for you in this life, read “The Black Swan: The Impact of the Highly Improbable.”
 You will walk away thinking you just got lucky.

 But I think this theory misses the larger point: getting good cases is the key to having a successful plaintiffs’ practice.
 There is no law that only good plaintiffs’ lawyers get good cases.
-The skill sets to get personal injury cases and prepare them and try them overlap a little bit (and more so, admittedly, for defense lawyers).
+The skill sets to get personal injury cases and prepare them and try them overlap a bit (and more so, admittedly, for defense lawyers).
 But not much.
 You are far better off being a bad lawyer with a good case than the reverse.
 Why?
 Because juries usually get it right.